githubtraining/reviewing-a-pull-request/responses/02r-review-101.md

 Thanks for **approving** my pull request!
 Normally, a pull request review won't be for something as simple as putting your awesome handle in a README file :smirk:.

+As you continue through the course there are some important things to consider when reviewing and approving a pull request.
+Approving a pull request is a critical step in our development process and should be taken seriously.
+Approving a pull request assumes partial responsibility along with the pull request author that the code meets the criteria to be introduced into production.
+If you have any concerns about the pull request, withholding your approval is perfectly fine until all of your concerns have been satisfied.

 Now that you know your way around a pull request, I would like you to review another change I made to the repository on this [pull request](link to new PR).